 If you’re struggling to stay warm, there are charities and organizations that may be able to give you a free space heater or free electric blanket.
-This is a great way to stay toasty this season!
+We have found a mix of government programs, charities and nonprofits, and local programs that may be able to help you.

 Christmas Programs